 Your front lower control arms use Moog part number (ES437L) as the lower ball joints.
 (Remember, both upper and lower ball joints are LEFT HAND THREAD).
 To adjust for proper camber, make sure this lower ball joint is screwed all the way in and 3 turns out.
-(If you are running portals go ahead and screw the lower ball joint all the way in)

 Step 3.
 (Install the Hub Assembly to the Lower Ball Joint) Remove the cotter pin and castle nut from the Moog lower ball joint and install it into the hub assembly.
-(If you are running portals, make sure to assemble the supplied washers between the castle nut and the portal bracket assembly.)
-Make sure to only tighten the castle nut hand tight until front installation is complete and desired camber is achieved.
+(If you are running portals, make sure to assemble the supplied washers between the castle nut and the portal bracket assembly.
+See Picture Below) Make sure to only tighten the castle nut hand tight until front installation is complete and desired camber is achieved.
 Do not install cotter pin at this time.